 What is big data?

-Big data refers to the large-scale structured, semi-structured, and unstructured datasets that are quickly created and transmitted around the world, from a wide variety of sources.
+Big data refers to large-scale structured, semi-structured, and unstructured datasets that are quickly created and transmitted around the world, from a wide variety of sources.
 With the big data analytics market having a predicted revenue of over US$68 billion by 2025, businesses need to have a developed data strategy.

 Want to know more about the role of AI in banking?
 Read more below: